Tera0017/TAFOF-Unpacker/README.md

 TAFOF Unpacker
 ==============

-TA505 Unpacker is a python 2.7 script that is able to unpack statically, x86 TA505 packed samples.
+TA505 Unpacker is a python 2.7 script that is able to unpack statically, x86 and X64 TA505 packed samples.

 Currently malware spotted to be packed with that packer:
 - GetandGoDll